-You can send email notifications about terms of service changes, possible security breaches, welcome messages, social media engagement, etc.
+For example, it could be an update about a feature update, information about a user account, billing or charge confirmation, or any regular updates.
+You can also send email notifications about terms of service changes, possible security breaches, welcome messages, social media engagement, etc.

-From banks to SaaS businesses, small eCommerce stores, and fortune 500 companies, almost every functional enterprise sends an email notification.
-If you’re wondering whether or not to join the bandwagon, you might want to read on!
+From banks to SaaS businesses, small eCommerce stores, and Fortune 500 companies, almost every business sends an email notification to keep consumers informed.
+Here’s why you should think about sending email notifications, too:

-Customer retention is simply your ability to retain a customer over a specified period.
+Customer retention is the ability to retain a customer over a specified period.
 Thankfully, email notification promotes customer retention.
-It increases the customer’s lifetime value and boosts revenue.
+Sending regular email notifications helps you keep your customers engaged, making them feel appreciated and answered.

 An email notification also creates room for customer loyalty.
 Simply put, once you can retain customers with timely information, they will easily influence consumers in their circles to buy from you.